 - tanning salons

-In order to register, the candidate must demonstrate that he or she will make an eligible personal investment of at least $200,000 CAD in the proposed B.C. business within 610 (nearly 20 months) of arriving in the province.
+In order to register, an entrepreneur must demonstrate that he or she will make an eligible personal investment of at least $200,000 CAD in the proposed B.C. business within 610 days (nearly 20 months) of arriving in the province.
 If proposing a key staff member, the candidate must demonstrate that he or she will make an eligible personal investment of $400,000 CAD.

 The minimum personal investment of $200,000 must be obtained from a candidate's personal net worth.